Melissa Sundermann, has been competing in cycling, running

 “My goal is to work up to doing longer ultraruns in the future and would love to race Western States or Leadville [both 100 miles] someday.
 I hope to spend more time on my gravel bike and enjoy doing ‘dirt road’ races.
 I will likely do another Ironman in the future.
 I have done three Ironmans thus far and like most triathletes, dream about doing Kona [World Championships] one day.”

-also plans to continue bringing plant based health to her patients.
+She also plans to continue bringing plant-based health to her patients.

 “I recently became Board Certified in Lifestyle Medicine and am thrilled to have found this area of medicine.
 I have been practicing medicine for about 20 years and I am convinced Lifestyle Medicine is the best approach for achieving optimal health and wellness.
 Lifestyle Medicine advocates for a 100% Wholefood Plant Based (WFPB) diet in addition to daily exercise, good sleep, avoidance of risky behaviors (alcohol, tobacco, drugs) and stress reduction.
 I feel I practice what I preach and have integrated these principles into my daily routine.